 Did you know?
 (Ag Facts)

-The top 3 egg producing states in America are Iowa, Ohio, and Indiana.1
+The top 3 egg producing states in America are Iowa, Indiana, and Ohio.1

 The most economical egg to purchase at the grocery store is a conventionally-produced egg.
 Eggs produced in organic, free-range, or cage-free systems cost more due to higher production costs.3